Why RG402 Coax Fails Miserably in Common Mode Chokes

 Skin effect applies to differential signals—the signal and return current flowing on the center conductor and inner wall of the shield.

-But common mode currents ride on the outside of the shield, and:
+Common mode currents ride on the outside of the shield, and:

-The outside of the coax doesn’t participate in skin effect in the same way.
+The outside of the coax doesn’t participate in skin effect the same way.
 The outer surface is directly affected by your ferrite material.

 So what matters most is how well the outer surface couples to the ferrite.